Raquel Welch: Film

 Welch was due to star in a 1982 adaptation of John Steinbeck's Cannery Row, but was abruptly fired by the producers a few weeks into production.
 The studio claimed she had breached her contract by not attending a required morning makeup session, and she was replaced by Debra Winger, not yet a big star, who was paid less.
 By firing her in this way Welch could be replaced without the studio having to buy out the remaining $194,000 of her $250,000 contract.
 Welch sued MGM for $20m for breach of contract.
 Studio executives claimed in testimony the reason Welch was following through with the trial was that she was an actress over 40, an age at which actresses could usually no longer get roles.
-Welch's evidence at trial proved there was a conspiracy to falsely blame her for the film's budget problems and delays; the jury sided with Welch and awarded her $10.8 million against MGM in 1986.
+Welch's evidence at trial proved there was a conspiracy to blame her falsely for the film's budget problems and delays; the jury sided with Welch and awarded her $10.8 million against MGM in 1986.
 Welch said that she thought the judgment was for "more money than the movie actually grossed".

 Despite winning the case, Welch said she wished the whole episode had never happened.
 "I just wanted to clear my reputation and get back to my work, my work in movies", she said.
-She said that the incident ruined her career and perpetuated the notion that she was a difficult actress to work with; she was blackballed by the industry and the incident affected the remainder of her film career.
+She said that the incident ruined her career and perpetuated the notion that she was a difficult actress with whom to work; she was blackballed by the industry and the incident affected the remainder of her film career.

 In 1994, Welch made a cameo appearance in Naked Gun 33 1/3: The Final Insult, in the scene where Leslie Nielsen's character crashes the Academy Awards.
 In 2001, she had a cameo in the comedy film Legally Blonde with Reese Witherspoon, playing a wealthy ex-wife in court.
 Also that year, Welch appeared in Tortilla Soup, a family comedy-drama inspired by Ang Lee's Eat Drink Man Woman, playing Hortensia, a domineering mother determined to marry the master chef who thinks he is losing his sense of smell and taste.

 Welch starred in Forget About It (2006), a mobster comedy in which Burt Reynolds, Robert Loggia, and Charles Durning competed for her affection.
 She played a single billionaire grandmother in the romantic comedy How to Be a Latin Lover (2017).